 The only buoys you are permitted to moor to are mooring buoys.
 Mooring buoys are white with a blue horizontal stripe.
-Check with local authorities before deploying a permanent mooring buoy.
 Mooring to a navigation buoy, regulatory markers or lateral markers is illegal.

 DAYMARKS / DAYBOARDS

 Daymarks or dayboards are fixed visual markers in the water.
 The markers are commonly attached to a post or piling and are sometimes accompanied by a light.
 Daymarks are either red or green and are usually triangular- or square-shaped, though their shapes can vary.
 Daymarks often display numbers, which act as navigation guides.
 Red daymarks are usually triangular and sometimes show an odd number.
 Green daymarks are usually square and sometimes show an even number.
 The numbers on the markers are sequential and increase from seaward.